Cook Islands Trustee Licensing Requirements

 Incorporation.
 The applicant must be incorporated under the Cook Islands Companies Act 1970–71 or registered as a foreign company under that Act.
 Foreign ownership is permitted but requires registration with and approval from the Cook Islands Business Trade and Investment Board under the Development Investment Act 1995–96.

 Minimum capitalization.
 The licensee must maintain paid-up share capital of at least NZD 250,000.
-This requirement ensures the trustee has a financial base independent of fees, providing a buffer against operational disruption and a meaningful stake in the jurisdiction.
+This ensures the trustee has a financial base independent of fees, providing a buffer against operational disruption and a meaningful stake in the jurisdiction.

 Fit and proper person clearance.
 All key persons—shareholders, directors, anyone with executive control, and compliance officers—must be individually approved by the FSC as fit and proper.
 This involves background checks, regulatory history reviews, and assessment of professional competence.
 The requirement applies to each individual, not just the company collectively.

 Professional indemnity insurance.
-The licensee must maintain professional indemnity insurance covering negligence, errors, omissions, and employee dishonesty.
+The licensee must maintain professional indemnity insurance covering negligence, errors, omissions, and employee fraud.
 The minimum coverage must equal at least three times the company’s annual trustee business fee revenue or thirty times the annual fee revenue from its largest account, whichever is greater.
 Coverage does not need to exceed NZD 10,000,000.
 The 2014 Act eliminated the right to self-insure, meaning all trustees must obtain coverage from external insurers.

 Physical presence or managed arrangement.
 The licensee must either establish a physical office in the Cook Islands or have its license and business managed by another licensed trustee company that maintains a physical presence.
-This requirement ensures that at least one layer of Cook Islands–based personnel and operations exists for every trust administered under Cook Islands law.
+This ensures that at least one layer of Cook Islands–based personnel and operations exists for every trust administered under Cook Islands law.

 Annual licensing fee.
 A fee of NZD 5,200 is payable upon application and annually thereafter.